 To start with, the conversion of my CD Trustee database to Music Collector was very straightforward and easy.
 That's obviously important to the Music Collector folks.
 In fact, they state on their website, "We don’t want you to lose all your hard work on your CD database."
-In truth though, you do lose some of your work, depending on how you use Music Collector.
+In truth though, you do lose some of your work (although not a lot), depending on how you use Music Collector.
 For example, if you want to keep track of items in your collection that you're willing to trade, you'll have to create a user defined field for that, then go into each album in Music Collector and individually update each trade item.
 The two user defined fields in CD Trustee are also missing here so again, you'll have to create and populate user defined fields for each album that uses them.
 Since the database conversion process from CD Trustee to Music Collector reassigned all the album indexes and I have my database on my website, I also needed to edit each album and reassign its index back to what it was originally in CD Trustee.
 If I didn't do that, anyone who linked to collection items of mine from another website would find the links were either broken or pointed to the wrong item, and I certainly didn't want that.
 That was a time consuming chore to be sure, but also a one time only change to each album.

 Besides having desktop software to keep track of my music collection, I also needed a database that I could load onto my website and use it the same way I had used CD Trustee's database.
 As you may or may not know, CD Trustee's back end database was done in Microsoft Access.
-One of the things I had done with it was to convert it to MySQL, then use that database for displaying my collection in various ways on my website.
+One of the things I had done with it was to convert it to a mySQL database, then use that database for displaying my collection in various ways on my website.
 I needed to find a way to convert Music Collector's database in a similar way so that it would be transparent to any visitors to my site.

 When it came to figuring out the logistics of converting my Music Collector database, loading it onto my website and then making coding changes based on the new database, that presented some challenges of its own.
-At a high level, here's how I did it: I converted my Music Collector database to an intermediate format (Microsoft Excel), then converted the Excel to MySQL similar to the conversion process with CD Trustee.
+At a high level, here's how I did it: I converted my Music Collector database to an intermediate format (Excel), then converted the Excel to mySQL, which is similar to the conversion process I used with CD Trustee.
 I won't bore you with all the technical details of that (well okay, some of them).
 Suffice it to say though that it took a while to figure it all out.
 The next paragraph goes into a bit more technical detail about the conversion process.
 If that sort of thing makes your eyes glaze over, feel free to skip it.

 As you know, Music Collector has several formats to which you can export your database.
 The only one that made any sense for my purposes was exporting to text.
 The name is confusing though, as what it's really doing is exporting to a comma separated value (csv), or Excel, file.
-I needed to export both the albums table and tracks table to Excel.
-Then for each of these Excel files, I had to convert them to MySQL.
-I used the Intelligent Converters conversion tool for that.
-Then due to what I can only assume is nuances of Excel, I needed to run some additional SQL so that the create and update fields would be inserted into the database in the proper format.
+I needed to export both the albums table and tracks table to csv.
+Then for each of these csv files, I imported them into mySQL using phpMyAdmin.
+Prior to importing the data into mySQL, I had to open each csv file in Excel and format certain columns of data in a specific way so that all the data could be added to mySQL in the proper format.
 The detail for that is **really** getting into the weeds of technical detail, so I won't bore you with that.
 However, if I find there's enough interest from readers of this article in the entire database conversion process, I'll consider adding a future article to my website and explain this process more fully.